Key Facts About Viptera China Lawsuits

-We commercialized Agrisure Viptera in full compliance with regulatory and legal requirements and independent third-party statements support our belief about the lawsuits.
+- We commercialized Agrisure Viptera in full compliance with regulatory and legal requirements.
+Independent third-party statements support our belief about the lawsuits.

-When we launched in 2010, the Agrisure Viptera trait had received approval in the key import markets recommended at the time by the National Corn Growers Association (NCGA) and other industry associations.
-At the time, China had been mainly an exporter in corn.
+- When we launched it in 2010, the Agrisure Viptera trait had received approval in the key import markets recommended at the time by the National Corn Growers Association (NCGA) and other industry associations.
+At that time, and historically, China had been mainly an exporter of corn.

-Overall, most corn produced in the United States is used domestically.
+- Most corn produced in the United States is used domestically.
 According to the USDA, exports account for a relatively small portion of demand for U.S. corn—about 15 percent.
-US exports to China represent an even smaller amount—less than 1% of US corn is exported to China.
+U.S. exports to China represent an even smaller amount—less than 1% of U.S. corn is exported to China.

-Launching Agrisure Viptera was important to ensure growers had access to the latest technology approved in the U.S. and key import markets.
-Over this time, Agrisure Viptera has demonstrated major benefits for growers, preventing significant yield and grain quality losses resulting from damage by a broad spectrum of lepidopteron pests.
+- Launching Agrisure Viptera was important to ensure growers had access to the latest technology approved in the U.S. and key import markets.
+Agrisure Viptera has demonstrated major benefits for growers, preventing significant losses in yield and grain quality that otherwise could have resulted from damage by a broad spectrum of lepidopteron pests.

-U.S. exports of DDGs have actually increased since the time Agrisure Viptera was commercialized, but prices have changed due to other factors, including factors such as supply and demand (U.S. Exports of Corn-Based Products Continue to Climb).
+- Bumper corn crops in the U.S., China and elsewhere caused commodity corn prices to decline during the summer of 2013.
+U.S. exports of DDGs have increased since the time Agrisure Viptera was commercialized, but prices have changed due to other factors, including factors such as supply and demand (U.S. Exports of Corn-Based Products Continue to Climb).